-As our Short Course Co-ordinator, Anna ensures the smooth delivery of all our short courses, from one-day, weekend or two-week courses.
+As our Course Coordinator, Anna ensures the smooth delivery of all our short courses, and is a key member of the Diploma team.
 Anna personifies our vision to provide a personable and friendly experience during your time at the academy and knows our programmes inside out.
 She is on hand to answer any questions and point you in the right direction to find a course that suits your ambitions.
 Anna is also the person to contact for your bespoke training needs.